xmos/lib_xud/doc/rst/basic_usage.rst

 The endpoint type tables are arrays of type ``XUD_EpType`` and are used to inform ``lib_xud`` about the endpoints in use.
 This information is used to indicate the transfer-type of each endpoint (bulk, control, isochronous or interrupt) as well as whether the endpoint wishes to be informed about bus-resets (see `Status Reporting`_).
-Two tables are requires, one for IN and one for OUT endpoints.
+Two tables are required, one for IN and one for OUT endpoints.

 Suitable values are provided in the ``XUD_EpTransferType`` `enum`: